richiMarchi/latency-tester/README.md

 tls_enabled: "true"
 # Execution directory (if in Docker, this must coincide with the mapped directory)
 exec_dir: "/execdir/"

+# Plotting Settings

+# How many percentiles to remove from the extremities of the plots (default 0 if omitted)
+percentiles_to_remove: 1
+# The minimum value in the plot for the RTT (automatically obtained if omitted)
+#rtt_min: 10
+# The maximum value in the plot for the RTT (automatically obtained if omitted)
+# rtt_max: 20
+# The runs we selectively want to plot (default all runs if omitted)
+#runs_to_plot:
+#- 1
+#- 3
 ```

 ### Enhanced Client Output Examples